S.717 - POWER Act115th Congress (2017-2018)

 |Committees:||Senate - Judiciary | House - Judiciary|

 |Latest Action:||09/04/2018 Became Public Law No: 115-237.
 (All Actions)|

 Here are the steps for Status of Legislation:

 - Passed House

 Summary: S.717 — 115th Congress (2017-2018)All Information (Except Text)

 Pro bono Work to Empower and Represent Act of 2018 or the POWER Act

 (Sec.
-3) This bill requires the U.S. Attorney's office in each judicial district to conduct, at least annually, a public event to promote pro bono legal services for survivors of domestic violence, dating violence, sexual assault, and stalking.
+3) This bill requires the chief judge for each judicial district to conduct public events to promote pro bono legal services for survivors of domestic violence, dating violence, sexual assault, and stalking.